-Looker helps companies improve their business decisions, as it provides real-time, accurate data insights.
+Among the many advantages we cite in our Looker reviews is that it helps companies improve their business decisions, as it provides real-time, accurate data insights.
 The size and amount of data doesn’t really matter – Looker’s 100% browser-based platform integrates easily with all data warehouses and SQL bases, including Amazon Redshift and Greenplum.

 Besides, it doesn’t take to be a SQL expert or a professional data analyst to work with Looker.
 Coding is simplified, and even the least savvy users can drill across tables and charts, or create dashboards.
 Among other features, Looker offers self-services such as pivoting, custom visualizations, and advanced filtering.

 Looker is also a great collaboration system, accessible on all devices and browsers.
 Users can easily exchange data, and share reports and URL on their emails, on use some of the system’s seamless integrations with third-party systems to import and export information.
 Currently, Looker functions impeccably with Google Docs and Microsoft Excel, while the user can use its open API to associate it with any other app.
 Plus, Looker’s powerful reviews can be exported manually either as text or .csv files.